nemoqh77/VIDA-LV_dwarf_galaxy_detection/README.rst

-Train model with dataset sample A and B:
+Train model with dataset Group A and B:
 ----------------
 .. code::

   python3 ViT_train.py 1 1 0.00005

-The first "1" means run train sampleA , second "1" means run train sampleB (if don't train the sampleA or B, change "1" to "0")
+The first "1" means run train GroupA , second "1" means run train GroupB (if don't train the GroupA or B, change "1" to "0")

 0.00005: learning rate

-Test model with dataset sample A and B:
+Test model with dataset Group A and B:
 ----------------
 .. code::

   python3 ViT_test.py 1 1 0.00005 ep1 ep2

-The first "1" means run train sampleA , second "1" means run train sampleB (if don't train the sampleA or B, change "1" to "0")
+The first "1" means run train GroupA , second "1" means run train GroupB (if don't train the GroupA or B, change "1" to "0")

 0.00005: learning rate